Empty Nest: Syndication

+In the UK, the series was shown on Channel 4 during the 1990s.

 Awards

 In 1989, Richard Mulligan won both an Emmy Award and a Golden Globe Award for Best Lead Actor in a Comedy Series.
 The series received a number of other Emmy and Golden Globe Award nominations over the years, especially for Mulligan and for Park Overall, who was nominated three times for a Golden Globe Award.